 On December 19, 2013 Cruz experienced an uncontrollable nose bleed.
 He began losing consciousness and was taken via EMS to Kosair Children's Medical Center Brownsboro.
 Within a few hours we were told that his blood counts, especially his hemoglobin and platelets, were much lower than what they should have been for a nose bleed.
 He was transferred that afternoon to Kosair Children's Hospital for further treatment and testing.
-When we entered 7W I immediately thought, "they brought us to the wrong floor...this is the pediatric cancer unit...why are we here for a nose bleed?".
-Over the next three days Cruz received 3 transfusions; 2 hemoglobin and 1 platelet.
-Cruz also tested positive for influenza A and therefore many of the "tests" had to be postponed until the virus ran it's course.
-Fast forward through weeks of not knowing, labs, testing and more testing...a bone marrow biopsy confirmed a rare and serious blood disease - Aplastic Anemia.
-Aplastic Anemia is the medical term for "bone marrow failure".
-With AA, the bone marrow stops producing enough stem cells to make the red blood cells, white blood cells, and platelets that the body needs.
-Treatment options for severe AA include immunosuppressive therapy and/or a bone marrow stem cell transplant.
-Further diagnostic test results were needed to help in determining the first course of treatment and for the next 6 months Cruz remained on supportive care...isolation, blood counts every 2 days and transfusions as needed.
-In late February we also started traveling to Children's Hospital of Wisconsin under the care of Dr. Dave Margolis.
-We are constantly amazed by our son's character.
-Cruz has endured more than any parent would want for their child.
-When he stopped crying over labs I thought, "whew this will be much easier without him freaking out over needles".
-Now, I hate that he isn't scared of needles anymore...it's just another indictor of our "new normal".
+When we entered 7W I immediately thought they had brought us to the wrong floor...7W is known in our community as the pediatric cancer unit.
+Why would they bring us here for a nose bleed?
+Over the next three days Cruz received blood transfusions and underwent many tests.
+He also tested positive for influenza A and therefore many of the more invasive "tests" had to be postponed until the virus ran it's course.

 The following sites provide detailed information about Aplastic Anemia:

 The Colvin Family